-The school's E-Safety Policy, available on website explains how we try to keep pupils safe in school and protect and educate pupils in the safe use of technology.
+The school's Digital Safety Policy, available on website explains how we try to keep pupils safe in school, protect, and educate pupils in the safe use of technology.
 Cyberbullying and sexting by pupils will be treated as seriously as any other type of bullying and will be managed through our anti-bullying procedures.
 Serious incidents may be managed in line with our child protection procedures.

-Our acceptable us policy can be found on our website.
-All staff receive e-safety training and the school's e-safety coordinator is Susan waites
+All staff receive e-safety training and the school's e-safety coordinator is Susan Waites